bittorrenttorque/btapp/README.md

 btapp.connect();
 ```

 At this point you can open your browser console and start playing with the *btapp* object.
-If you'd like a cleaner way to explore the api take a look at the [Api Visualizer](http://bittorrenttorque.github.com/visualizer/ "api")
+If you'd like a cleaner way to explore the api take a look at the [Api Visualizer](http://bittorrenttorque.github.com/visualizer/ "api").